Ritik-JS/Alumini/MOCK_DATA_FALLBACK_FIX_GUIDE.md

 ---

-## ✅ Phase 4 Complete - Ready for Phase 5
+## ✅ Phase 4 Complete - Ready for Additional Phases

 All 4 mentorship components have been successfully refactored to use the service layer.
 The toggle mechanism now works correctly for the entire mentorship section.